Bigsteve124/mobileschoolacheduler/README.md

 <h2>Description</h2>

-An Android mobile application that schedules school funtions.
-It has the ability to scheudle a term, link a course to a term and an assessment to  a course.
+An Android mobile application that schedules school functions.
+It can schedule a term, link a course to a term, and link an assessment to a course.
 It utilizes SQLITE to build a database.
-The app has the ability to take a note from the course and share it via email or text.
+The app can take notes from the course and share them via email or text.
 It uses basic clip art for the main screen picture of a school cap.
-The app utilizes buttons to navigate the screens versus swipe method.
+The app utilizes buttons to navigate the screens versus the swipe method.

 <h3>Uses</h3>